panoramicdata/LogicMonitor.Provisioning/README.md

 1. Copy the appsettings.example.json to appsettings.json in the same folder
 2. Copy the data.example.xlsx to data.xlsx in the same folder
+3. Ensure that all tables in the XLSX file are formatted as tables.
-3. Edit the files as follows:
+4. Edit the files as follows:

 ### appsettings.json